Harry Pelling Gill

-Harry Pelling Gill (9 March 1855 – 25 May 1916), commonly referred to as H. P. Gill or Harry P. Gill, was an English-born Australian art curator, teacher and painter, who lived in Adelaide, South Australia for much of his life.
+Harry Pelling Gill (9 March 1855 – 25 May 1916), commonly referred to as H. P. Gill or Harry P. Gill, was an English-born Australian art curator, teacher and painter, who spent most of his career in Adelaide, South Australia.
+As honorary curator of the Art Gallery of South Australia from 1892, and master of its School of Design from 1882 to 1909, he shaped both the gallery's early collection and the training of a generation of South Australian artists.

 Background

 Gill was born at Brighton, Sussex, England, the son of Alfred Gill and his wife Frances Elizabeth, née Pelling.
-Gill studied at the Brighton, Hove and Sussex Grammar School, the Brighton School of Art, and at the South Kensington School of Art (National Art Training School), where he won a scholarship in 1877.
+Gill studied at the Brighton, Hove and Sussex Grammar School, the Brighton School of Art, and at the South Kensington School of Art (National Art Training School), where he gained a scholarship in 1877.

+Career

+School of Design

-In 1882 Gill was appointed master of the School of Design at Adelaide, selected by the Board of Governors of the South Australian Institute, and held this position until 1909, when it was taken over by the Education Department and became the Adelaide School of Art, with Gill as Principal and Examiner.
+In 1882 Gill was appointed Master of the School of Design at Adelaide, selected by the Board of Governors of the South Australian Institute.
+In 1909, the responsibility for art teaching was transferred to the Education Department and the school became the Adelaide School of Art, with Gill as Principal and Examiner.
 Gill brought with him the South Kensington system of art education, which entailed copying with great exactitude.
+He organised courses ranging from elementary to advanced art and trade instruction, including correspondence lessons for students outside Adelaide.

+Art Gallery of South Australia

+Gill was appointed honorary curator of the Art Gallery of South Australia in 1892, following the resignation of Louis Tannert, whose separate role as Master of the School of Painting was merged into Gill's own.

+After the pastoralist Sir Thomas Elder left the gallery a bequest of £25,000 in 1897, Gill pressed for a substantial part of it to be spent on contemporary work by living Australian and international artists.
+In 1899 he travelled to England and the Continent with a committee of fellow artists, purchasing works before moving on to New Zealand where an international exhibition of pictures was being held, and made further purchases for the gallery on the board's behalf.
+Gill also contributed to the design of the gallery's new building, which opened in 1900, and compiled its first official catalogue in 1903.

+In 1907 questions were raised in the South Australian Parliament about the sale of artworks through the School of Design.
+A subsequent board of inquiry found no impropriety, though it judged Gill to have been "somewhat injudicious".